dalance/svlint/RULES.md

 ### Hint

-keyword should be followed by a symbol or exactly 1 space
+Follow keyword with a symbol or exactly 1 space.

 ### Reason

-consistent style enhances readability
+Consistent use of whitespace enhances readability by reducing visual noise.

 ### Pass Example